-What did police know as the Texas school shooting unfolded?
+What did police know as the Uvalde school shooting unfolded?

 “The assumption is the officers are there and will know more about what’s going on than the people calling 911,” he said.

-Thor Eells, former commander of a 16-member SWAT team in Colorado Springs, Colorado, and director of the National Tactical Officers Association, said another key question is how many people were staffing the 911 call center covering Uvalde.
+Thor Eells, former commander of a 16-member SWAT team in Colorado Springs, Colorado, and director of the National Tactical Officers Association, said another key question is how many people were working at the 911 call center covering Uvalde.

 “A lot of 911 calls were being placed, and in my experience that can lead to information overload,” he said.
 “When the 911 call center is being overwhelmed, it is extremely difficult to make sure you have a timely flow of information.”